zigzag-alchemist/RamaIdlerClockworkCover/README.md

 # Warning!

-This mod has had almost no testing and is very experimental!
+This mod has had relatively little testing and is very experimental.

-It seems to work and it is very simple, but I haven't had time to test it in my machine yet, so there may be dragons lurking - I was just playing around with the design and decided to write up my progress and instructions here.
+It has been running fine in my machine (~100hrs of print time, 2 tensioning cycles) but there may still be dragons lurking.

 # Printed Parts